Jazzcort/CS5008_homework05/Report.md

 #### 3.2 Worst Case
 Provide example of arrays that generate _worst_ case for Bubble, Selection, Insertion, Merge Sorts

-For Selestion and Merge Sort, whether the input array is presorted or not, the Time Complexity stay the same.
-In other words, there is no worst or best cases for Selection and Merge Sort.
-Because no matter what case we have, the Time Complexity doesn't change.
+For Selestion Sort, whether the input array is presorted or not, we always need to search the rest of the array entirely for the minimum.
+Therefore, we have to do same amount of comparisons no matter what kind of case we have.
+It's meaningless to discuss about the worst and best case for Selection Sort.

+It's same for Merge sort.
+Different cases would not affect the Time Complexity of it so I'm not going to discuss about the worst and best case for Merge Sort as well.

-The worst case for Bubble and Insertion Sorts would be a sorted array in descending order.
+The worst case for the rest of the sorting algorithm would be a sorted array in descending order.

 For example: 9, 8, 7, 6, 5, 4, 3, 2, 1

 If we use Bubble Sort to sort this array, in the second for-loop, we have to swap every two elements since the first element is always bigger than the second element in a descending array.

 If we use Insertion Sort, we have to compare the "i"th element from "i - 1"th to the 1st element for every insertion since the elements with bigger index number is smaller than the elements with smaller index number in a descending array.

+For Merge Sort, we have to c

 #### 3.3 Best Case
 Provide example of arrays that generate _best_ case for Bubble, Selection, Insertion, Merge Sorts